abstractitptyltd/abstractit-puppet/README.md

 #####*Description*

-This module is responsible for optionally managing the presence of the puppetlabs yum repositories.
+This class is responsible for optionally managing the presence of the puppetlabs yum repositories.
 It consults the [$::puppet::manage_repos](#public-class-puppet) param to decide if it should perform any action.
 If it should, it references [$::puppet::enable_repo](#public-class-puppet)

 #####*Parameters*